vandanal187/1/Typescripting-Tone.js.md

 Hopefully it's as easy as `npm install` to add all of the dependencies and `npm run watch` to start typescript watch

+To help with the typescript conversion, i usually use [lebab](https://github.com/lebab/lebab) to speed up getting started.
+You'll have to edit the file a little before lebab can parse it.
+This usually includes changing `Tone.ClassName = function` to `const ClassName = function` and all references of `Tone.ClassName` to `ClassName`.
+I find it is also not able to parse the `defaults` static member and `Tone.extend(ClassName)` so i usually comment those out as well.

 # Guidelines

 ## 1) Branch